 8. American designer Tommy Hilfiger uses fabrics made from apple fruit pulp created by Italian company Frumat, SRL for a zero-waste collection.

 9. Popular sneaker design house Veja ‘goes beyond leather’ with a bio-based material made from organic cotton canvas that is “coated with PU, ricinus oil and corn starch’.
-This innovative designer was one of the first to use recycled polyester (rPET) to create an alternative to leather for their sneakers called ‘B-Mesh’.
-Their latest innovation is a plant-based leather for their CAMPO sneaker range, made out of corn waste that took the brand 5 years to develop.
-The material is made from “a waxed canvas with 50% corn waste leftover from the food industry,” the brand explains.
+This innovative designer was one of the first to use Recycled Polyester to create an alternative to leather for their sneakers called ‘B-Mesh’.
+Their latest innovation is a plant-based leather for their CAMPO sneaker range, made from corn waste that took the brand five years to develop.
+The material is made from “a waxed canvas with 50% corn waste leftover from the food industry,” the brand tells us.
 These CAMPO sneakers are “up to 63% biodegradable”.
 The price is still high, but the sustainability is worth it!

 Chinese company HZCORK specialises in cork, a sustainable, renewable resource harvested from trees.
-One product it produces is a cork ‘leather material’, used to make a huge selection of fashion products such as handbags, shoes and other accessories in this replicated leather material.
+One product it produces is a cork ‘leather material’, used to make a vast selection of fashion products, including handbags, shoes and other accessories, all using replicated leather material.

 British design house Vivienne Westwood continues “to explore alternative materials” such as cactus leather “to reduce the amount of leather we use overall.”